SleegersLab-VIBCMN/AD_Biomarkers_RareVariantAnalyses/analysis_scripts/README.md

 ## Examples <a name="7"></a>

 Below we provide examples for gene-based RVAS using these Rscripts based on a simulated genetic data and dummy phenotypic values.

+All example data and example outputs are available under [here as a subdirectory](https://github.com/SleegersLab-VIBCMN/AD_Biomarkers_RareVariantAnalyses/tree/main/analysis_scripts/example_data).

 ### Simulated Genetic and Phenotypic Data <a name="8"></a>